rahul051296/small-talk-rasa-stack/data/nlu/smalltalk/greetings.how_are_you.md

 - what about your day
 - how's your day
 - how are you doing this morning
-- how is your day going
+- how do you do?
-- how are you?
+- how are you
-- so then
-- how are you/
+- how are you